searchspring/snap/packages/snap-store-mobx/src/Search/README.md

 `result.display` an object used for display in result components.
 Containing the currently set display state from the `result.mask` combined with the underlying core data for the result.

+`result.quantity` integer used in the cart store for automatically updating the bundle pricing and quantities for add to cart functions.

 `result.variants` contains information about product variants like size and color options, as well as the variant selections data. (requires variants to be enabled and configured) For more variant integration information, see [Variant Integration Docs](https://github.com/searchspring/snap/blob/main/docs/INTEGRATION_VARIANTS.md)